arizvisa/ida-minsc/docs/static/install.rst

     > os.makedirs(plugins)
     > print(plugins + '/')

-Once the modified "``plugins/minsc.py``" file has been copied to this location, the plugin should be installed.
-Whenever you startup IDA, the "About Minsc" menu item will be visible in the plugins list.
+Once your modified "``plugins/minsc.py``" file has been copied to this location, the plugin should be installed and whenever you startup IDA, the "About Minsc" menu item will be visible in the plugins list.
 The plugins list can be found within the menu system of IDA under "Edit" 🠞 "Plugins".